 Is it possible to run a house completely on solar power?

 Yes, you can run a house completely on solar power.
 However, you’ll need backup generators and solar batteries that store excess energy to go completely off-grid.
-Off-grid systems are also larger, and thus significantly more expensive than those that are still tied to the power grid.
+Off-grid systems are also larger and, thus, significantly more expensive than those tied to the power grid.

 How long do monocrystalline solar panels last?

 Monocrystalline solar panels can theoretically last 50 years, but they’re typically only covered under warranty for 25–30 years.
-All types of solar panels degrade at a rate of about 1% per year due to normal wear and tear, so they won’t be as effective as when they were first installed.
+All types of solar panels lose about 0.5% of their efficiency per year due to normal wear and tear, so they won’t be as effective in later years as when they were first installed.

-What are two main disadvantages to solar energy?
+What are the main disadvantages to solar energy?

 The main disadvantage of solar energy is that solar panels are expensive to install, with an average cost of roughly $20,000.
 However, solar incentives, rebates, and tax credits can significantly reduce this price, and the annual savings you’ll receive on electricity bills will eventually pay for the system and then some.